 On Presentation Day

-- Presentation rooms will have a lectern, a microphone, a projector, and an LCD screen.
+- Presentation rooms will have a podium, a microphone, a projector, and projection screen.

-- If your laptop does not have a VGA port, please bring an appropriate adapter (e.g., USB-to-VGA, lightning-to-VGA, etc.).
+- If your laptop does not have an HDMI port, please bring an appropriate adapter (e.g., USB-to-HDMI, lightning-to-HDMI, VGA-to-HDMI, etc.).

-- You will be presenting in a large room.
-Please plan to arrive 20 minutes before your scheduled start time so you can begin on time.
+- Please plan to arrive 10 minutes before your scheduled start time so you can begin on time.
 Events are scheduled back to back, with only 10 minutes between talks, so it is critical that your event begins and ends on time.
 Please adhere to the time allowed so that subsequent events can start on time.

 - To change your aspect ratio in PowerPoint 2010 and 2013, choose the "Design" tab, then choose "Slide Size" and select "Widescreen (16:9)" from the options.

 - Older 4:3 slides will work for most projectors, but when projected onto a widescreen LCD, these slides will not fill the screen and there will be black bars on the sides (Figure 1), or your content will be stretched and distorted (Figure 2).